NEFM-TUDresden/gmshModel/README.rst

    python3 -m pip install gmshModel

-The integration of gmshModel into `conda-forge <https://anaconda.org/conda-forge/gmshmodel>`_ allows to use a similar procedure for Conda users:
+The integration of gmshModel into the `conda-forge <https://anaconda.org/conda-forge/gmshmodel>`_ channel allows to use a similar procedure for Conda users:

 .. code-block:: python